cryptpad/blog/posts/cryptpad-overview-2025.md

 ## Projects and funding

 We kickstarted 2025 with an [analysis of how CryptPad has been funded](https://blog.cryptpad.org/2025/01/28/CryptPad-Funding-Status-January-2025/) and what to expect for the same year.
-For a comparison between our financial expectations and actual results, you can also check out our 2026 analysis.
+For a comparison between our financial expectations and actual results, you can check out upcoming 2026 analysis.

 Moreover, we’re thrilled to share that we’ve been selected as one of the **45 projects in the NGI Zero Commons Fund’s 7th open call**!
 Even better, we were awarded not just 1 but 2 projects this time around.
 We’re extremely grateful to NLNet for their continued support of CryptPad.
 The 2 pages for our [Scalable Server](https://nlnet.nl/project/Cryptpad-scaling/) and [CryptPad Notes](https://nlnet.nl/project/CryptPad-Notes/) projects will be updated shortly, but in the meantime, this is what we are planning: